Champagne Afternoon Tea and a Tour of Highgrove Gardens

-Now, ordinarily, I like to explain myself in images, share the feel and mood of a place through the images I’ve taken during my experience, but as photography is not allowed anywhere on Highgrove for security reasons, words will have to do all the talking this time.
+Now, ordinarily, I like to explain myself in images that show the feel and mood of a place through the images I’ve taken during my experience, but as photography is not allowed anywhere on Highgrove for security reasons, words will have to do all the talking this time.

 A garden of imagination

-So what is that special quality that sets Highgrove Gardens apart from others?
-I thought about this as I enjoyed the lovely tour and I came to the conclusion that the magic of these gardens must be the spirit with which they have been, and are being created by HRH The Prince of Wales.
-Because you might think that a garden created by a Prince in the grounds of a royal estate would be grander than most, but it isn’t that.
-These gardens are all created with imagination and passion by the Prince over more than 35 years, and every tree, plant, flower and sculpture in it reflect his deep commitment to sustainability, as well as a natural artistic ability.
+So, what is that special quality that sets Highgrove Gardens apart from others?
+I thought about this as I enjoyed the lovely tour, and I came to the conclusion that the magic of these gardens must be the spirit with which they have been and are being created by HRH The Prince of Wales.
+You might think that a garden created by a Prince on the grounds of a royal estate would be grander than most, but it isn’t that.
+These gardens are all created with imagination and passion by the Prince over more than 35 years, and every tree, plant, flower and sculpture in it reflects his deep commitment to sustainability, as well as a natural artistic ability.

-Highgrove Gardens are a series of interlinked organic spaces, all havens for a rich variety of flora and fauna and all developed to not only please the eye, but to sit in succinct harmony with nature.
-The presence of HRH The Prince of Wales and the presence of his family, his values and his story is all over the gardens, and with the friendly and knowledgeable tour guides sharing stories and anecdotes throughout the tour, you come away feeling that you truly know and understand the story of this magical place.
+Highgrove Gardens are a series of interlinked organic spaces, all havens for a wide variety of flora and fauna and all developed to please the eye and sit in succinct harmony with nature.
+The presence of HRH The Prince of Wales and his family, his values and his story are all over the gardens, and with the friendly and knowledgeable tour guides sharing stories and anecdotes throughout the tour, you come away feeling that you truly know and understand the story of this magical place.

 We were lucky enough to be invited on one of the two-hour tours with an expert guide who walked and talked us through the stories behind the estate, shared with us little stories of how the gardens are used now, how the produce is harvested and turned into products and produce.
-On the day we visited, the sun was shining and it was a wonderful warm and dry day.
+The sun was shining on the day we visited, and it was a wonderful, warm and dry day.

 The perfect finish